eth-protocol-fellows/protocol-studies/docs/wiki/pectra-faq.md

 1. When you deposit a new validator with `0x02` withdrawal credentials
 2. When you consolidate existing validators to `0x02` withdrawal credentials by sending a transaction to consolidation request address

-The `0x02` withdrawal credential enables you to control the validator exit from your execution layer address as well as allows you to possess maximum effective balances of >32 ETH and <2048ETH.
+While both the `0x01` and `0x02` withdrawal credential enables you to control the validator exit from your execution layer address, only `0x02` allows the validator to possess a maximum effective balances of >32 ETH and <2048ETH.
 This means you can run one validator and have a single validator with a balance of up to 2048 ETH.

 #### **Q:** Can I deposit a validator with `0x02` credentials directly?
 Yes, you can deposit a validator with `0x02` credentials directly.
 This will allow you to have a single validator with a balance of up to 2048 ETH.